KrauseFx/speaking/README.md

 ## Bio

 > Felix is the creator of fastlane, an open source toolset for automating all your iOS and Android development tasks.
-He joined Twitter in 2015, and recently started working at Google, where he now works full-time on open source tooling for mobile app developers.
-Before that Felix worked at various startups in Europe and in the U.S. where he collected over 6 years of experience in the iOS ecosystem.
+He joined Twitter and Google where he grew fastlane over the last 4 years.
+Before that Felix worked at various startups in Europe and in the U.S. where he collected over 7 years of experience in the iOS ecosystem.

 #### [More about me](https://krausefx.com/about)